datatrail-jhu/02_googlecloud/manuscript/10_slack.md

 ![Direct message](images/10_slack/10_google_slack-34.png)

 This will display a box where you'll search for someone's name.
-Once you've found the person you want to direct message, you'll click on their name and click "Go."
+Once you've found the person you want to message directly, you'll click on their name and click "Go."

 ![Start direct message](images/10_slack/10_google_slack-35.png)